Massage Therapy

 For example, at NWHSU your options include the following:

-• A certificate in relaxation massage prepares you for work environments such as salon spas and massage franchise settings.
-(Note that this certificate does not limit you to these settings, however.)
+• Certificate in Relaxation Massage.
+This prepares you for work environments such as spas, salons, and massage therapy franchises.
+(Note that this certificate does not necessarily limit you to these settings.)

-• A certification in therapeutic massage prepares you for healthcare settings, such as chiropractic offices and hospitals, and also prepares you to run a private massage therapy practice.
-(Note that this certificate does not limit you to these settings, however.)
+Certificate in Therapeutic Massage.
+This prepares you for work in health clubs and athletic facilities, as well as healthcare settings such as hospitals, integrative clinics, and chiropractic offices.
+It also prepares you to run a private massage therapy practice.
+(Note that this certificate does not necessarily limit you to these settings.)

-• An Associate of Applied Science in Massage Therapy (AAS) expands upon the certificate curriculum and includes general education courses.
-The AAS option opens up more opportunities for further education and professional advancement.
+Associate of Applied Science in Massage Therapy (A.A.S.).
+The A.A.S. degree option expands upon the coursework in therapeutic massage (see above) and includes general education courses.
+This option also opens up additional opportunities for further education and professional advancement.

 At NWHSU, depending on the program you choose, it will take 2 to 5 trimesters (or 7½ to 19½ months) to complete.